 Devon Rex Personality

-The Impish Companion: Often described as elfin or pixie-like, Devons are mischievous, curious, and endlessly entertaining.
+The Impish Companion: Often described as elfin or pixie-like, Devons are mischievous and curious.
 They maintain a kitten-like playfulness throughout their lives.

-The Ultimate People-Cat: They form exceptionally strong bonds with their families, preferring to be involved in all activities.
-It's common for them to ride on shoulders, sleep under covers, and follow their owners from room to room.
+The Ultimate People-Cat: They form exceptionally strong bonds with their families.
+It's common for them to ride on shoulders and follow their owners from room to room.

 Intelligent & Social: Highly trainable and smart, they enjoy learning tricks and playing fetch.
-They are typically very outgoing with guests, children, and other pets.
+They are typically very outgoing with guests and other pets.

 Cornish Rex Personality

-The Athletic Acrobat: This breed is known for its high energy, incredible agility, and love of heights.
-They are often found perched on top of doors, cabinets, and tall cat trees.
+The Athletic Acrobat: This breed is known for its high energy and love of heights.
+They are often found perched on top of doors and tall cat trees.

-The Affectionate Heat-Seeker: Profoundly devoted and "dog-like" in loyalty, Cornish Rex cats crave human companionship.
-Their thin coat drives them to seek warmth, often burrowing under blankets or basking in sunbeams.
+The Affectionate Heat-Seeker: Profoundly devoted, Cornish Rex cats crave human companionship.
+Their thin coat drives them to seek warmth, often burrowing under blankets.

-Confident & Inquisitive: They are intelligent, curious, and generally confident with new people and situations, though they love being the center of attention.
+Confident & Inquisitive: They are intelligent and generally confident with new people, though they love being the center of attention.

 Coat, Grooming, and Care